 See my policies and disclosure page for more information.

-I found a brass and black sconce I love that I've used before -- you can see it here in our mud/laundry room:
+I wanted that look again, and found a brass and black sconce I love that I've used before -- you can see it here in our mud/laundry room

-Last time I built bookcases, I had electrical run to the lights to the header.
+Usually when I build bookcases, I have electrical run to the lights to the header.
 This time, because I know of this lighting trick...I didn't pay for that part.
 There are pros and cons to this trick so stay tuned for those!

 The trick is using these puck lights inside the fixtures: